blackbaud/skyux-docs/content/guidelines/forms/index.md

 ## Wizard
 [A wizard](../../components/wizard) is appropriate for forms that meet the following criteria:
-* You want to break up a large task into discrete steps.
+* The task can be divided into discrete steps.
 * The order of the steps is important.
 * User actions in earlier steps affect later steps.
 * Users should complete or review the fields in every step.